ngiakhanh96/angular-youtube/README.md

 ## 📚 Learning Resources

-This project is designed for learning modern Angular development patterns:
+This project is designed for learning modern Angular development patterns.

 ### Official Documentation